juxt/bolt/README.md

-[Yodit Stanton](https://github.com/yods) and the rest of the [opensensors.io](https://opensensors.io) team for putting up with the regular Cylon updates and being the first adopters of the OAuth2 features.
+[Yodit Stanton](https://github.com/yods) and the rest of the [opensensors.io](https://opensensors.io) team for putting up with the original Cylon updates (Cylon being the former name of bolt) and being the first adopters of the OAuth2 features.

 [Juan Antonio Ruz](https://github.com/tangrammar) for designing and developing the TOTP two-factor authentication support.
 Additionally Juan conducted the background research and co-authored the OAuth2 support, and many other aspects of the project.
-Also for providing a public example of how to use Cylon.
+Also for providing a public example of how to use bolt.

 [Martin Trojer](https://github.com/martintrojer) and others from [JUXT](https://github.com/juxt) for a continual stream of